How do I know if I have cysts?

 An ovarian cystectomy is a relatively safe procedure, but every surgery carries some risk.
 Risks of ovarian cystectomy include:

-- damage to the bladder, bowel, or other pelvic tissue
+- Damage to the bladder, fallopian tubes (uterine tubes), or other pelvic tissue

 What is ovarian cystectomy recovery time?

 Depending on your surgeon, you may need a hospital stay for a few days.
-In our Los Angeles minimally invasive surgical practice, our procedures are always outpatient and you go home the same day.
-As soon as you are able, you should stand up and walk for a few minutes to improve your circulation.
+In our Los Angeles minimally invasive surgical practice, our procedures are always outpatient, and you go home the same day.
+As soon as you can, stand up and walk for a few minutes to improve your circulation.
 This will help decrease the risk of blood clots in the legs.

 As one of the nation’s leading OB/GYNs, Dr. Thaïs Aliabadi offers the very best in gynecological and obstetric care.
-Together with her warm professional women’s health team, Dr. Aliabadi supports women through all phases of life.
-She fosters a special one-on-one relationship between patient and doctor.
+Together with her warm, professional women’s health team, Dr. Aliabadi supports women through all phases of life and fosters a special one-on-one relationship between patient and doctor.

 Highly trained and honored by the medical community, Dr. Aliabadi is certified by the American Board of Obstetrics and Gynecology and a Diplomat of the American College of Obstetricians and Gynecologists.
 She is also a recognized leader in endometriosis treatment and has even taught minimally invasive laparoscopic surgery to other surgeons across the country.